rodyonraskolnikov/Excel_Projects-Data_Analytics/Project_2 - Analysis/README.md

 #### 💡 Insights

-- 💼 Job roles like Senior Data Engineer and Data Scientist command higher median salaries both in the US and internationally, showcasing the global demand for high-level data expertise.
+- 💼 Roles such as Senior Data Engineer and Data Scientist consistently offer higher median salaries both in the US and internationally, reflecting the global demand for advanced data expertise.
-- 💰 The salary disparity between US and Non-US roles is particularly notable in high-tech jobs, which might be influenced by the concentration of tech industries in the US.
+- 💰 A significant salary gap exists between US and Non-US positions, particularly in high-tech roles, likely due to the US's prominence as a hub for the tech industry.

     ![2_Project_Analysis_Chart2.png](/0_Resources/Images/2_Project_Analysis_Chart2.png)

 #### **🤔 So What**

-- These salary insights are important for planning and salary negotiations, helping professionals and companies align their offers with market standards while considering geographical variations.
+- These salary insights are crucial for career planning and salary negotiations, enabling professionals and organizations to align compensation packages with market benchmarks while accounting for regional differences.

 ## 3️⃣ What are the top skills of data professionals?

 ### 🔧 Skill: Power Pivot

 #### 💪 Power Pivot

-- 🔗 I created a data model by integrating the `data_jobs_all` and `data_jobs_skills` tables into one model.
+- 🔗 I built a data model by combining the `data_jobs_all` and `data_jobs_skills` tables into a unified structure.
-- 🧹 Since I had already cleaned the data using Power Query; Power Pivot created a relationship between these two tables.
+- 🧹 With the data already cleaned using Power Query, Power Pivot automatically established a relationship between the two tables.

 #### 🔗 Data Model

-- I created a relationship between my two tables using the `job_id` column.
+- I established a relationship between the two tables in my data model using the `job_id` column as the key.

     ![2_Project_Analysis_Screenshot5.png](/0_Resources/Images/2_Project_Analysis_Screenshot5.png)

 #### 📃 Power Pivot Menu

-- The Power Pivot menu was used to refine my data model and makes it easy to create measures.
+- The Power Pivot menu was utilized to refine my data model, simplifying the process of creating and managing measures.
+-
     ![2_Project_Analysis_Screenshot6.png](/0_Resources/Images/2_Project_Analysis_Screenshot6.png)

 ### 📊Analysis

 #### 💡Insights

-- 💻 SQL and Python dominate as top skills in data-related jobs, reflecting their foundational role in data processing and analysis.
+- 💻 SQL and Python stand out as the most sought-after skills in data-related roles, emphasizing their critical role in data processing and analysis.
-- ☁️ Emerging technologies like AWS and Azure also show significant presence, underlining the industry's shift towards cloud services and big data technologies.
+- ☁️ The prominence of emerging technologies like AWS and Azure highlights the industry's increasing reliance on cloud services and big data solutions.

     ![2_Project_Analysis_Chart3.png](/0_Resources/Images/2_Project_Analysis_Chart3.png)

 #### 🤔So What

-- Understanding prevalent skills in the industry not only helps professionals stay competitive but also guides training and educational programs to focus on the most impactful technologies.
+- Identifying prevalent industry skills empowers professionals to remain competitive while also shaping training and educational programs to prioritize the most valuable and impactful technologies.

 ## 4️⃣ What’s the pay of the top 10 skills?

 ### 📊 Skill: Advanced Charts (Pivot Chart)

 #### 📈 PivotChart

-- I created a combo PivotChart to plot median salary and skill likelihood (%) from my PivotTable.
+- I created a combo PivotChart to display median salary and skill likelihood (%) from my PivotTable.
     - 🪙 **Primary Axis:** Median Salary (as a Clustered Column)
     - 👍 **Secondary Axis:** Skill Likelihood (as a Line with Markers)
-- To customize the chart, I added a title axis title, removed the lines (skill likelihood), and changed the markers to diamonds.
+- To customize the chart, I added an axis title, removed the lines (skill likelihood), and updated the markers to diamonds.

 ### 📊 Analysis

 #### 💡Insights

-- 💰 Higher median salaries are associated with skills like Python, Oracle, and SQL, suggesting their critical role in high-paying tech jobs.
+- 💰 Skills such as Python, Oracle, and SQL are linked to higher median salaries, highlighting their essential role in securing high-paying tech positions.
-- 📉 Skills like PowerPoint and Word have the lowest median salaries and likelihood, indicating less specialization and demand in high-salary sectors.
+- 📉 Conversely, skills like PowerPoint and Word are associated with the lowest median salaries and demand, reflecting their limited specialization and relevance in high-salary industries.

     ![2_Project_Analysis_Chart4.png](/0_Resources/Images/2_Project_Analysis_Chart4.png)

 ### 🤔So What

-- This chart highlights the importance of investing time in learning high-value skills like Python and SQL, which are evidently tied to higher paying roles, especially for those looking to maximize their salary in the tech industry.
+- This chart underscores the value of dedicating time to acquiring high-impact skills such as Python and SQL, as they are clearly linked to higher-paying roles, particularly for individuals aiming to optimize their earnings in the tech sector.

 ## Conclusion

-As a data enthusiast and former job seeker, I embarked on this Excel-based project to uncover valuable insights about the data science job market.
-Using a dataset I've curated from real-world job postings, I analyzed job titles, salaries, locations, and essential skills.
-By leveraging Excel features like Power Query, PivotTables, DAX, and charts, I discovered key correlations between multiple skills and higher salaries, particularly in Python, SQL, and cloud technologies.
+As a passionate data enthusiast and former job seeker, I undertook this Excel-driven project to gain meaningful insights into the data science job market.
+Drawing from a dataset of real-world job postings, I analyzed job titles, salaries, locations, and essential skills.
+By utilizing powerful Excel tools such as Power Query, PivotTables, DAX, and charts, I identified significant correlations between possessing multiple skills and earning higher salaries, particularly with expertise in Python, SQL, and cloud technologies.

-I hope this project serves as a practical guide for data professionals and provides an overview of the skills needed for higher-paying roles.
+I hope this project acts as a valuable resource for data professionals, offering a practical roadmap to the skills necessary for securing higher-paying roles and advancing in the industry.